glederrey/DATGAN/README.md

 - Development Status: [Alpha](https://pypi.org/search/?q=&o=&c=Development+Status+%3A%3A+3+-+Alpha)
 - Homepage: https://github.com/glederrey/DATGAN

-> The preprint of the article for this model will be available on arXiv by the end of February.
+> The preprint of the article for this model will be available on arXiv by the end of February/early March.

 ## Overview